-Some issues are likely to be best resolved through discussion with a class teacher or Key stage leader in the first instance.
-In some cases, though, a person may feel the need to escalate the matter to the Head Teacher or the Assistant Head Teachers
+Some issues are likely to be best resolved through discussion with a class teacher below the level of a school leader.
+In some cases, though, a person may feel the need to escalate the matter to the Headteacher.

-Initially, school staff below the level of Headteacher will seek to resolve matters through the provision of information and clarification.
-Where it is clear that there is a significant level of challenge, staff will refer the matter to the Headteacher or Assistant Head Teachers as a cause for concern.
-The Head teacher or Assistant Head Teachers will then seek to resolve the matter through discussion with those expressing concerns.
+Initially school staff below the level of Headteacher will seek to resolve matters through the provision of information and clarification.
+Where it is clear that there is a significant level of challenge, staff will refer the matter to the Headteacher as a cause for concern.
+The Headteacher will then seek to resolve the matter through discussion with those expressing concerns.